DamengDB/DMPlugin/README.md

 This plugin was built with the Plugin Builder in QGIS.

+Please make sure the dmPython Python extensions are installed!

 This plugin is designed for Dameng Database.
 It can be used to connect to

 Dameng Database and import the selected spatial data tables into QGIS (Quantum